seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 To build his fortune I will strain a little,
 For 'tis a bond in men.
 Give him thy daughter:
 What you bestow, in him I'll counterpoise,
-And make him weigh with her.
+And make him weigh with her. /

 **Old Athenian**
-Most noble lord,
+/ Most noble lord,
-Pawn me to this your honour, she is his.
+Pawn me to this your honor, she is his.

 **TIMON**
-My hand to thee; mine honour on my promise.
+My hand to thee; mine honor on my promise.

 **LUCILIUS**
 Humbly I thank your lordship: never may